 Are you a high school student looking to complete your 40 hours of community involvement?
 Thank you for thinking of the Barrhaven Food Cupboard!
 We are 100% volunteer-run and community-supported, and we love the energy and enthusiasm that young people bring to community service!

-We do not currently have a formal Volunteer Program for high school students, though we hope to establish one in future.
+We do not currently have a formal Volunteer Program for high school students, though we hope to establish one in the future.
 In the meantime, students who are passionate about fighting food insecurity in Barrhaven are encouraged to organize a food drive in their local area.
 We have been thrilled to see the creativity and passion that high schoolers have brought to this challenge, from developing flyers and canvassing neighbours to leveraging the power of social media (tag us and we’ll share!).
 While we cannot offer support in organizing or executing your food drive, we do encourage you to use your own ideas and resourcefulness!
 Sign-off on community involvement hours is determined on a case-by-case basis.
-Contact Aaron Lemieux at email@example.com with questions.
+Contact Aaron Lemieux at firstname.lastname@example.org with questions.

 In general, our long-term volunteer positions are filled by seniors and adults.
 This is because most of the work takes place independently and during weekday hours while teens are in school.
 In addition, BFC volunteers under 18 years of age must be accompanied by a supervising adult.
 Unfortunately we cannot make exceptions this rule.